liewsanmin/liewsanmin.github.io/_posts/2016-05-25-3-days-in-chicago.md

   ![Markdown Image][43]

-  We were suppose to walk along Navy Pier but at this point it was getting chilly and it is getting dark.
+  We were supposed to walk along Navy Pier but at this point, it was getting chilly and it is getting dark.
 Instead of walking we just drove at Navy Pier until the end of the road and went back to the hotel.